ch33nchan/lossfunk-jokes/readme.md

 My Pipeline is my Best Defense: Because I force the AI to build jokes from scratch (Angle -> Setup -> Punchline), it's much harder for it to accidentally plagiarize.

 And that's it!
-That's how I built an AI that doesn't just tell jokes, but tries to be a real comedian.
+That's how I built an AI that doesn't just tell jokes, but tries to be a real comedian.s